 Google uses a five-star rating scale to rank businesses and products based on performance and aggregate customer feedback; this is a Google Star rating.
 Consumers can leave a business, service, or product review — which includes choosing a grade from one star (poor performance) to five stars (excellent service).

-Having stars pop up next to your results is really beneficial, as they can:
+Having Google Stars pop up next to your results is really beneficial, as they can:

 Where do Google Star Ratings appear?